Opened 19 September 1995, Closed 7 October 1995 at Sadler's Wells Theatre

 "Tap Dogs is back in the West End for a 12-week run at the Novello.
 Dein Perry's show began life in Australia in 1995 and has since become a global phenomenon, with cloned productions clogging programmes doggedly from Broadway to Beijing.
 It remains a slick, likeable night out but it doesn't have the wit or variety of Insane in the Brain, nor is it the percussive nuthouse that was Stomp...
 Even Astaire at his finest didn't tap for more than a few minutes.
 Nine minutes would be a marathon; 90 is getting close to purgatory."
 The Sunday Telegraph

 Tap Dogs was originally seen in the UK at the 1995 Edinburgh Fringe Festival prior to a London season at Sadler's Wells Theatre which won the Olivier Award for 'Best Theatre Choregraphy' for Dein Perry.
-The production then returned to London, playing at the Lyric Theatre in the West End for an extended three month season from March 1996.
-The production toured extensvely both in the UK and around the world.
+This production toured extensvely both in the UK and around the world.

-Tap Dogs in London at the Novello Theatre opened on 15 June 2010, closed on 5 September 2010.
+Tap Dogs in London at the Peacock Theatre opened on 23 October 2018 and closed on 10 November 2018